johnlee2120/SQL-Data-Analysis-Project-Historical-Baseball-Dataset/README.md

 UPDATE: organized the repo into folders and updated readme to be more organized and comprehensive

 **Project Summary:**
-This project analyzes historical MLB data using advanced SQL techniques to uncover long term trends in player careers, team spending behavior, and franchise level performance patterns across decades
+This project analyzes historical MLB data using advanced SQL techniques to uncover geographic, educational, and financial disparities across MLB, showing that player development is concentrated among a small group of states and universities while payroll investment remains heavily skewed toward select franchises.

 ---